-David K. Young, Senior Project Manager
+David K. Young, M.A., Senior Project Manager

-David K. Young has been engaged in planning and executing comprehensive environmental documents, in support of a variety of water and land-use projects since 1979.
+David K. Young has been engaged in planning and executing comprehensive environmental documents in support of a variety of water and land-use projects since 1979.
 He has prepared numerous Environmental Impact Reports (EIR) and Environmental Impact Statements (EIS) pursuant to California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
-His experience includes environmental analysis of water resource projects, solar, habitat management plans, general plan amendments, specific plans, community plans for residential, commercial, and projects.
-As Project Manager he successfully leads planning teams in completing projects on time and within budget
+His experience includes environmental analysis of water resource projects, solar, habitat management plans, general plan amendments, specific plans, community plans for residential and commercial projects.
+As Project Manager, he successfully leads planning teams in completing projects on time and within budget.

 Melissa C. Odell, M.S., Senior Biologist/Planner